comtsamsmith/Simply-Postcode-Desktop-c-Example/README.md

-# Simply Postcode Desktop c# Example
+# Simply Postcode Desktop c# Example - Postcode Address Finder

 This example demonstrates how to use Simply Postcode to implement a Full address searched by Postcode, Postcode + Part of address or words (search as you type), return a list of matching addresses.